Transactions on AES

 You are here

-Each quarter the IEEE Transactions on Aerospace and Electronic Systems publishes articles with aerospace or related applications.
+The IEEE Transactions on Aerospace and Electronic Systems publishes articles bi-monthly with aerospace or related applications.
 The areas of interest are naturally quite wide, and include space, avionics, guidance & control, navigation, power conversion systems, command & control and, of course, radar.
 Aerospace ideas have wide applicability, hence other topics include intelligent & fault-tolerant systems, target tracking, multi-sensor systems, electro-optic and infrared sensing, sensor network management, large-scale systems and systems-of-systems, and even sonar.

 Call for Papers